How Out-Of-State Moves Impact Custody

 Notice must be given at least 60 days before the move, unless the court orders otherwise or if such notice would be impracticable.
 If the non-moving parent objects to the move, or does not sign the written notice, the moving parent must file a court petition asking for permission to relocate.

-Since moving can be so disruptive and the issues are so complex and vital to a child’s well-being, it makes sense for relocating parents to seek legal counsel.
-The skilled Illinois family-law attorneys at Wolfe & Stec, Ltd. know the laws and the system and can guide you through the process of relocation and all types of child custody matters.
+Since moving can be disruptive and the issues are so complex and vital to a child’s well-being, it makes sense for relocating parents to seek legal counsel.
+The skilled Illinois family law attorneys at Wolfe & Stec know the laws and the system and can guide you through the process of relocation and all types of child custody matters.

 Delaying can only make the situation worse.
-For a free initial consultation with an experienced and compassionate DuPage County custody lawyer, call or contact us online.
+For a free initial consultation with an experienced and compassionate custody lawyer, call us at 630-305-0222.